How you learn

 Our aim is to give you a thorough understanding of how the body works to prepare you for the realities of clinical practice.

-Experience and evidence shows the best way to achieve this is by combining body dissection with specialist prosections, imaging, pathology, surface anatomy and ultrasound.
-We supplement your learning with the latest technology including the use of iPads, Podcasts and augmented reality apps.
+Experience and evidence shows the best way to achieve this is through a combination of cadaveric dissection, prosection, living anatomy and ultrasound sessions.
+We supplement your learning with the latest technology including the use of iPads, podcasts and virtual and augmented reality.

 From the beginning of your course, you will be encouraged to actively participate in all dissection and living anatomy sessions.
 You’ll also be taught imaging skills, including how to understand x-rays, ultrasound and MRIs.